bryanguillen/frontend-challenge-credit-card-form/README.md

 * Card Event Listeners
   * If user clicks on the _Card Holder_ container, in credit card, that focuses the related input, which in this example would be the _Card Holder Name_ field
-      * The same goes for all other containers
+      * The same goes for all other containers, except for CVV field, as I do not think that field needs that feature
+  * Additionally, whenever the expiration container is clicked it focuses on the month field not the year
 * Basic Form Authorization
   * Error messages are displayed when appropriate